January Round-Up: The Best of Social-Emotional Learning Tools for Primary Students and Counseling Groups

 Review self-regulation skills with this groovy snowman craft for kids.
 Students will either choose blanks to customize, or snowballs that are pre-written, to decorate their snow buddy with coping strategies that work best for them.

-3. Stand Up Sit Down Winter
+3. Winter Stand Up Sit Down Game

 Walk in a winter wonderland > a walk on the wild side.
 Don’t take any risks by missing out on our best-selling movement break!
 Such a low price for high-engagement to get kids learning more about one another from the safety of their own seats.